Transfer Student & Faculty Profiles

-Deborah Jo Kummer is part of Fisher’s inaugural Online RN-to-BS in Nursing program.
+Deborah Jo Kummer was part of Fisher’s inaugural RN to BSN Online program.

 A full-time nurse, Deborah completed her undergraduate studies at Sullivan Community College, the State University of New York at Brockport, and Monroe Community College, and started working in 1981.

-She was motivated to enroll in the program for a few reasons, and knowing some of the Fisher faculty on a personal level was certainly helpful.
+She was motivated to enroll in the program for a few reasons, and she was energized by the coursework.
+Knowing some of the Fisher faculty on a personal level was certainly helpful as well.

-Her favorite thing about Fisher is how learning is so valued here.
-She feels as if “the process is just as important as the end product,” setting Fisher apart from other programs.
+Deborah’s favorite thing about Fisher was the premium placed on learning here.
+She feels as if “the process is just as important as the end product,” a philosophy that sets Fisher’s offerings apart from other programs.

-Veronica credits the faculty and staff for her “smooth and seamless” transition.
+She credits the faculty and staff for her “smooth and seamless” transitions.

-Veronica won’t be going far after completing her undergraduate degree, as she plans to continue on at Fisher for her master’s degree.
+Veronica won’t be going far after completing her undergraduate degree, as she plans to continue on at Fisher to pursue a master of business administration degree.

 Ray McLean '15

-Somehow, in between all of that, he has managed to make time to further his education and is a current student in Fisher’s Online RN-to-BS in Nursing program.
+Somehow, in the midst of all that, he managed to make time to further his education as a student in Fisher’s RN to BSN Online program.

-Ray said he chose Fisher because of the Wegmans School of Nursing’s reputation and because of his initial outreach to the College, which he said was welcoming and very personal.
+Ray says he chose Fisher because of the Wegmans School of Nursing’s reputation and because of his initial outreach to the College, which he says was welcoming and very personal.

-And, with a schedule likes Ray’s, the online coursework and flexible schedule have made it work for him.
+Also, with a schedule likes Ray’s, the online coursework and flexible schedule made the whole deal work for him.

-Perhaps Ray’s favorite thing about the program is that he doesn’t feel like just a number or a statistic; rather, he feels like a student who can better himself and in turn, contribute to the College’s reputation.
+Perhaps Ray’s favorite thing about the program was that he didn’t feel like just a number or a statistic.
+Rather, he felt like a student who could better himself and, in turn, contribute to the College’s reputation.

-Ray won’t slow down after he completes the program, and credits Fisher for helping him believe that he can achieve any goal he puts his heart into.
+Ray hasn’t slowed down since completing the program in 2015.
+He credits Fisher for helping him believe that he can achieve any goal he puts his heart into.